-You should search for the two main indicators of DB malware infection.
+To successfully scan WordPress database for malware, you should search for the two main indicators of DB malware infection.
 These are 1) PHP functions that are commonly used by hackers (easily exploitable), and 2) unknown links, iframes, and code sections found in your site.

 1. Easily exploitable PHP functions